energetic-it/energetic-it.github.io/_posts/2018-11-13-azure-resourcegroup-tags-copy-to-resources.md

 {: .box-error}
 **Note:** Not all resources are able to hold tags.
 So in the script I added some types that gave me errors.

 Like my other blog post about tags, I used an automation account to schedule it.
-See that [post](/posts/2018-11-13-azure-automatic-tags.md) for more info.

-See that [post](/_posts/2018-11-13-azure-automatic-tags.md) for more info.
+See that [post](/2018-11-13-azure-automatic-tags) for more info.

 ## The Script